89luca89/distrobox/docs/usage/distrobox-export.md

 	distrobox-export --app atom --extra-flags "--foreground"
-	distrobox-export --bin /usr/bin/vim --export-path ~/.local/bin --extra-flags "-p" distrobox-export --service syncthing --extra-flags "-allow-newer-config"
+	distrobox-export --bin /usr/bin/vim --export-path ~/.local/bin --extra-flags "-p"

-This works for services, binaries, and apps.
+This works for binaries and apps.
-Extra flags are only used then the exported app, binary, or service is used from the host, using them inside the container will not include them.
+Extra flags are only used then the exported app or binary is used from the host, using them inside the container will not include them.

 **Unexport**

-The option "--delete" will un-export an app, binary, or service.
+The option "--delete" will un-export an app or binary

 	distrobox-export --app atom --delete
 	distrobox-export --bin /usr/bin/vim --export-path ~/.local/bin --delete
-	distrobox-export --service syncthing --delete
-	distrobox-export --service nginx --delete

 **Run as root in the container**